traefik/traefik/docs/content/providers/redis.md

 #### `tls.ca`

-Certificate Authority used for the secured connection to Redis.
+Certificate Authority used for the secure connection to Redis.

 ```toml tab="File (TOML)"
 [providers.redis.tls]